Dr. Ray and Dr. Bobby Ghaheri discussing the latest research on anterior and posterior tongue-ties.

 The reason this is important is because we believe that our role is to educate parents and evaluate children for lip and tongue-ties that are causing problems.
 We want parents to know that we have committed ourselves to the latest studies and philosophies that allow us to make sure we are putting babies and children through procedures that are necessary, useful, and that have the potential to improve the babies quality of life.

-Not every baby needs a revision, and we will always be thorough and thoughtful with parents to explain our findings and our rationale to engage, or not engage, in treatment.
+Not every baby or child needs a revision!
+We will always be thorough and thoughtful with parents to explain our findings and our rationale to engage, or not engage, in treatment.

 What are the symptoms?